1, 2020- Welcome to the new Paradise

 year since the fire we have emerged singed and

-corner relative to our insurance issues, we have
+the corner relative to our insurance issues, we

-public white good reading and searching, and we
+members and the public white good reading and

-permanent library, a recovery of much of our lost
+recovery of much of our lost data, the

-data, the processing of the rest of our donations,
+processing of the rest of our donations, and the

 meeting was held at the "Daughters of the Golden